If you were growing marijuana a decade ago, all you had to know was “if you grow it, they will come.”

 Finally, let’s talk about how to deploy keywords in the content of your article.
 The formula’s simple: If you’re putting out a 1,000+ word blog post, keep your keyword list under ten phrases, and don’t use any of them more than two or three times.
 This will help you to rank up without “stuffing” your content with keywords and phrases and getting penalized for it.

-Getting people to read your web content isn’t as hard as it may seem at first, but every little bit helps, so here’s some bonus tips:
+Getting people to read your web content isn’t as hard as it may seem at first, but every little bit helps, so here are some bonus tips:

 - Graphics are awesome.
 Spending a few bucks for access to a stock photo database, publishing illustrations, graphs and charts with your content, it goes a long way and keeps people interested.